 In 2016 Cyanogen stopped its services due to internal reasons.
-After years of tumultuous turnovers in the company, Cyanogen announced that the company would consolidate all of their efforts into a new project and would rebrand themselves as Lineage OS.
+After years of tumultuous turnovers in the company, Cyanogen announced that the company would consolidate all of their efforts into a new project and rebrand themselves as Lineage OS.

 However, in present years the number of users of Custom ROM users have dwindled significantly due to the following reasons -

-- Mobile manufacturers have grown wiser and have polished their firmware to match user interest
+- Mobile manufacturers have grown wiser and have polished their firmware to match user interest.

 - Bloatware is either minimized or developed into more useful applications

 - Hardware capability is more of a deciding factor of quality than the software potential

 - Bootloaders are locked these days hence making it harder to install ROMs

 - Googles Safety Net feature restricts Custom firmware from using their services, and this is again a huge compromise for Custom ROM users